macjustice/gitlab-presentation/presentation.md

 Git + Big Files = :cold_sweat:
 Git + Git LFS + Big Files = :heart_eyes:

-^ Because Git is designed for text files, it chokes on big binary files, such as packages or disk images.
+^ Because Git is designed for text files, it chokes on big binary files such as packages or disk images.
 Tools like Git Annex and Git Fat have been developed to address this, but they're unwieldy and not widely supported.
-GitHub created Git LFS to make it easy, and it's supported by the major Git server products, like GitHub, GitLab, and BitBucket.
+GitHub created Git LFS to make it easy, and it's supported by major Git server products like GitHub, GitLab, and BitBucket.

 ---
 # Example